be-smals-thim/be-ebox-enterprise-integration-support/document_sender/document_sender.md

 - We do not support publication with several languages.
 Only one among ``fr``, ``nl`` and ``de`` has to be selected in a publication request for the subject, attachment title, body content and business data values.
 - We do not support the ``attachmentTitle`` property in the ``AttachmentToPublish`` object.
 The attachment title will be the file name of the uploaded file.
 - ``/linkEboxMessage`` feature is not implemented but the broadcast feature still available by asking the procedure to [eBoxIntegration@smals.be](mailto:eBoxIntegration@smals.be).
 - We do not support dynamic expiration date.
-That is to say, in the API about the ``messageToPublish`` object, the ``expirationDate`` property is not supported.
+That is to say, in the API about the ``messageToPublish`` object, the ``expirationDate`` property is ignored.
 The expiration date will be calculated from the current date plus the validity period defined for the message type.
 You can see the ``validityPeriod`` by doing a GET on ``<endpoint>/referenceData/messageTypes/<messageType-ID>``
 - The business data put in a ``messageToPublish`` can only be those defined for the message type created during the [Onboarding process](onboarding_process.md).
 - The ``originalMessageId`` in the ``messageToPublish`` object is only supported in the case of a reply.
 The value to put is the ID of the message to reply.
 - We do not accept null values.
 If a property has to be null, like ``"registeredMail": null``, the equivalent we accept is to not put that property.